A battle of designs: triangular vs. L-shaped detectors and parity violation in the gravitational-wave background: Detection prospects

-In conclusion, the SNR predictions reproduce the trends seen in the data-driven analysis across both network extremes, demonstrating that simple theoretical estimates based on SNRs provide an excellent guide to the detectability of polarized GWBs.
+In conclusion, the SNR predictions reproduce the trends seen in the data-driven analysis across the three networks, demonstrating that simple theoretical estimates based on SNRs provide an excellent guide to the detectability of polarized GWBs.
+We note that the present analysis assumes uncorrelated detector noise.
+For the ET triangular configuration, correlated Newtonian noise between the co-located detectors is expected to further degrade the sensitivity to GWBs \cite{Janssens:2022xmo, Janssens:2024jln, Caporali:2025mum}.
+Since such correlated noise is expected to be suppressed over the large separations between L-shaped detectors, it would primarily degrade the performance of networks containing triangular detectors.